elightup/slim-seo-docs/docs/slim-seo/60-integrations.md

 When using Slim SEO with these plugins, for each post and term in the sitemap, Slim SEO will add `rel="alternate"` for the languages.
 With this addition, you don't need a separate sitemap for other languages.

+For more details about multilingual sitemap, please see this article: [How to Create a Multilingual Sitemap in WordPress with WPML or Polylang](https://wpslimseo.com/wordpress-multilingual-sitemap/).

 ### Other plugins

 - **AffiliateWP**